Surf Puerto Rico

 Surf Seasons in Puerto Rico

-In General, the winter is the best time to surf Puerto Rico.
-However, that is also depends on your skill level, and what exactly are you looking for.
+In General, the winter is the best time to surf in Puerto Rico.
+However, that also depends on your skill level and what exactly you are looking for.
 To clarify, take a look at this breakdown:

-During wintertime, between Novembers to February, the North Atlantic swells hit the Puerto Rican Coast with massive power.
+During winter, between November and February, the North Atlantic swells hit the Puerto Rican Coast with massive power.
 Therefore, you can expect some big waves and great consistency every single day.
 If you are an advanced surfer, this is definitely the time you want to surf in Puerto Rico.
 Moreover, this is also the dry season, which makes it even nicer.

 Finally, the summer months, from May to August, are pretty small and inconsistent.
 Even though this Hurricane season can bring some good occasional swells, it is not something you can count on for a surf trip.